 Two-factor authentication (2FA), also called multi-factor authentication (MFA), improves security by requiring something a person knows (the password) and something they have when signing in.
 KORE products support 2FA using six-digit codes generated by an app on your phone.

-Important: As of June 2022, use of 2FA is optional.
-However, 2FA will become mandatory by the end of 2022.
+Important: New accounts must use 2FA, but it is optional for existing users.
+In the future, 2FA will become mandatory for all users.
 KORE will notify all customers before this policy change takes effect.

 For security, 2FA cannot be turned off once it is enabled.